Multi-point Green's functions for SLE and an estimate of Beffara: Proof of Beffara's estimate and Lemma Proof of Beffara's estimate and Lemma 3.1

 \end{theorem}

 The hard work will be establishing the result when $z,w$ are far apart.
-We will prove the following.
-We use the notation introduced in Section \ref{notations}.
-For later convenience, we write this proposition in terms of the usual radius rather than the conformal radius, but it is easy to convert to conformal radius using the Koebe-$1/4$ theorem.
+We use the notation introduced in Section~\ref{notations}.
+For later convenience, we write this proposition in terms of the usual radius rather than the conformal radius, but it is easy to convert to conformal radius using the Koebe $(1/4)$-theorem.
 We use the notation

-\begin{proposition} For every $0 < \theta < \infty$, there exists $c < \infty$, such that if $z,w \in \Half$ with
+\begin{proposition} For every $0 < \theta< \infty$, there exists $c < \infty$, such that if $z,w \in\Half$ with

 then